swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 modular and reproducible manner can help address these shortcomings and enhance the overall ML development process.

-[pip](../tools.md) is the standard package manager for Python.
+[:simple-python: pip](../tools.md) is the standard package manager for Python.
 It is used to install and manage dependencies in a Python environment.

 In this chapter, you will learn how to:

-1. Set up a Python environment using [pip](../tools.md)
+1. Set up a Python environment using pip
 2. Adapt the content of the Jupyter Notebook into Python scripts
 3. Launch the experiment locally